Water pollution in India: Untreated sewage

 There is a large gap between generation and treatment of domestic waste water in India.
 The problem is not only that India lacks sufficient treatment capacity but also that the sewage treatment plants that exist do not operate and are not maintained.
 Sewage discharged from cities, towns and some villages is the predominant cause of water pollution in India.
 Investment is needed to bridge the gap between the sewage India generates and its treatment capacity of sewage per day.
 In urban India, everyday there is about 72.3 million litres of wastewater produced, but only 28% of this is actually treated.
 As these urban centers continue to grow, sewage systems in India will be unable to cope.
-The problem in compounded by a series of issues, mainly stemming from an inadequate waste management system.
+The problem is compounded by a series of issues, mainly stemming from an inadequate waste management system.
 India generates approximately 62 million tonnes of waste in a year, which only about 80% is collected.
 The large amount of waste generated is unable to be processed, due to a lack of waste collection systems, lack of recycling facilities, and improper disposal practices.
 The rest of the waste ends up in the environment, including in water bodies in India.
 The sewage system and waste water treatment system is no better.
 The majority of the government-owned sewage treatment plants remain closed most of the time due to improper design or poor maintenance or lack of reliable electricity supply to operate the plants, together with absentee employees and poor management.
 The waste water generated in these areas normally percolates into the soil or evaporates.
 The uncollected waste accumulates in the urban areas causing unhygienic conditions and releasing pollutants that leach into surface and groundwater.

+Sewage is not a waste product and it can be converted into wealth economically in a circular economy by using the aquatic life cycle of mosquitoes and non-biting midges.
+Organic matter in the sewage is consumed and transformed as adult mosquitoes and midges which can be used as fish/poultry meal.

 When this waste gets into the water bodies, the high levels of carbon, nitrogen, and phosphorus stimulate microbial growth, which in turn depletes the oxygen leading to eutrophication, which is harmful to aquatic life.
 In the case of human health, the increased bacteria loads in water, can lead to dangerous diseases.
 A large number of Indian rivers are severely polluted as a result of discharge of domestic sewage, such as the Ganges, which is the largest river in India.